jwayn/group-up/README.md

 ## Considerations

-This application does not store any user state.
+This application does not store any user data.
 Beyond a simple event title, all interactions and data are completely anonymous.
 A list of created events and voted-for events are stored in the browser with the local storage API.
 Deleting an event _does not_ delete it from the server and/or database, but instead merely removes the reference stored in the browser.

 ## Development